carlsonb99/FP2/README.md

 ```

+The server can be started by entering the command `(serve 8080)`.
 The `handle` function will handle incoming requests made and parse the HTTP header sent, and send a reply.

 ```
 (define (handle in out)